msiebert1/UCSC_spectral_pipeline/docs/docker.rst

-Also by default the container has the :code:`ucsc_spectral_pipeline/extra_files/disp.cl` mapped to :code:`/etc/iraf/disp.cl` in the container, and :code:`ucsc_spectral_pipeline/login.cl` mapped to :code:`/etc/iraf/login.cl` in the container.
+Also by default the container has the :code:`ucsc_spectral_pipeline/extra_files/disp.cl` mapped to :code:`/etc/iraf/disp.cl` in the container, and :code:`ucsc_spectral_pipeline/login.cl` is mapped to :code:`/etc/iraf/login.cl` in the container.

 You might want to mount your own data volumes in the container.
 To do this set the :code:`DATA_VOLUME` variable in your env file to the path on your local machine